-In other words, one-half of the proceeds were to be expended and distributed in the same manner as the county property tax for schools on the condition or understanding that "any proceeds expended and distributed to municipalities which [did] not operate their own school systems separate from the county [were] required to remit one half ($\frac{1}{2}$) of their proceeds of the gross receipts liquor-by-the-drink tax to the county school fund."
+In other words, one-half of the proceeds were to be expended and distributed in the same manner as the county property tax for schools on the condition or understanding that "any proceeds expended and distributed to municipalities which [did] not operate their own school systems separate from the county [were] required to remit one half ( $\frac{1}{2}$ ) of their proceeds of the gross receipts liquor-by-the-drink tax to the county school fund."
 See id. (emphasis added).
-The underlined clause functioned as a restrictive relative clause, restricting the "municipalities" to which this proviso applied to those that did not operate their own school systems.4
+The underlined clause functioned as a restrictive relative clause, restricting the "municipalities" to which this proviso applied to those that did not operate their own school systems.

-4 Although the relative pronoun, "which," generally would be used to indicate a nonrestrictive relative clause while the relative pronoun, "that," would be used to indicate a restrictive clause, interpreting "which" as nonrestrictive in this instance would be nonsensical because it would mean that no municipalities operated their own school systems.
-We note also that this "which" clause is not marked by
+&lt;sup>5 Although the relative pronoun, "which," generally would be used to indicate a nonrestrictive relative clause while the relative pronoun, "that," would be used to indicate a restrictive clause, interpreting

-The Cities rely in part on this proviso as excluding them from remitting any part of their liquor-by-the-drink proceeds to the County's school system, whether in the manner in which the county property tax for schools is distributed or into the County's school fund, because the Cities have each operated their own separate school systems since prior to the 1967 initial enactment of the liquor-by-the-drink tax.
-We agree that under the plain language of the applicable version of subsection -306(a)(2)(A), the Cities were excluded from the proviso of remitting one-half of their proceeds into the County's school fund because the Cities operated their own school systems.
-However, it is not clear from the structure and plain language of the first part of subsection -306(a)(2)(A) whether the Cities' operation of their own school systems excluded them from the general rule that "one-half of the proceeds [were to] be expended and distributed in the same manner as the county property tax for schools [was] expended and distributed[.]"
+The City relies in part on this proviso as excluding it from remitting any part of its liquor-by-the-drink proceeds to the County's school system, whether in the manner in which the county property tax for schools is distributed or into the County's school fund, because the City has operated its own school system since 1966, one year prior to the initial enactment of the liquor-by-the-drink tax.
+We agree that under the plain language of the applicable version of subsection -306(a)(2)(A), the City was excluded from the proviso of remitting one-half of its proceeds into the County's school fund because the City operated its own school system.
+However, it is not clear from the structure and plain language of the first part of subsection -306(a)(2)(A) whether the City's operation of its own school system excluded it from the general rule that "one-half of the proceeds [were to] be expended and distributed in the same manner as the county property tax for schools [was] expended and distributed[.]"
 See id.

 The statute established this general rule and then set forth a condition or understanding that applied to municipalities not operating their own schools.
 This version of the statute did not clarify whether the opposite of the proviso was true, in other words, whether a municipality operating its own school system could disregard the general rule of distribution in the manner of county property tax and instead distribute one-half of its proceeds to its own school system.
-Although the placement of the conjunctive adverb, "however," following "provided" in subsection -306(a)(2)(A) would typically indicate that the proviso is in some manner antithetical to the general rule of subsection -306(a)(2)(A) how it would be so.
+Although the placement of the conjunctive adverb, "however," following "provided" in subsection -306(a)(2)(A) would typically indicate that the proviso is in some manner antithetical to the general rule of distribution in the manner of county property tax, it is not clear from the plain language of subsection -306(a)(2)(A) how it would be so.